Kidney Technology Research

 Online application form is available here.

 What kind of clinical immersion and didactic trainings will occur in the summer?

-Here is the calendar from our summer 2021 program:
+Here is calendar screenshot from our BU KIDMEP summer 2023 schedule:

 What are some of the clinical experiences available in summer program and beyond?